-Some of the best of El Salvador street foods to try are Pupusas, Tamales, Yuca frita, Pastelitos, Tortas, Panes Mata Ninos, Elotes Locos, Quesadillas, Nuegados, and Empanads.
+Some of the best El Salvador street foods to try are Pupusas, Tamales, Yuca Frita, Pastelitos, Tortas, Panes Mata Ninos, Elotes Locos, Quesadillas, Nuegados, and Empanadas.
 The Salvadoran street foods are available around municipal parks, local markets, and areas where large amounts of people congregate.

 The following Salvadoran dishes or snacks are available everywhere, from small towns to large cities.
 They are definitely worth trying at least once.

 Obviously, the national dish of El Salvador is first; even with street foods, Pupusas are a suitable choice to start with.
 Pupusas are one of El Salvador’s most famous meals.
 They are ideal for breakfast, lunch, dinner, or snacks.

 It does not matter what region of the country you find yourself in; if you want to eat Pupusas, you will always find a Pupuseria nearby.

 Pupusas are thick tortillas made from corn or rice flour stuffed with delicious ingredients such as pork, cheese, or beans; they are topped with Curtido and tomato sauce.
 This affordable food is one of the go-to foods for Salvadorans.